 The environmental consultant would prepare the ESMP based on field visits and surveys and based on past project experiences in similar settings.
-If there are any modifications to be made to the ESMP during any stages of the project, the consultant would do the modification.
+If there are any modifications to be made to the ESMP during any stages of the project, the consultant would do the modification and would conduct the environmental monitoring according to the monitoring framework.
+The environmental consultants are also responsible for auditing the management/monitoring plan to identify gaps, limitation in management and propose remedial measures to ensure the project is sustainable.